DUEF – Degree program in French

 If you have registered at the DEFI but been accepted at another institution, or if you don’t wish to pursue your course or no longer wish to benefit from your student status:

-you must cancel your administrative registration by writing to defi@univ-lille.fr
+you must cancel your administrative registration by writing to defiuniv-lillefr

-Cancellation requests must be made in writing before 31 October.
-Only requests issued following registration at another public higher education institute in France (such as a university) can, subject to certain conditions, lead to a partial reimbursement of the registration fee.
+Requests for cancellation of registration must be made in writing before October 31.
+Only requests following registration at another public French higher education institution (e.g., university) may, under certain conditions, be eligible for a partial refund of registration fees.

 In all cases:

-• proof of registration at another higher education institute in France for the current academic year (e.g. certificate of admission or photocopy of your student card)
+• Proof of registration at another French higher education institution for the current academic year (e.g., certificate of enrollment or a copy of your student card)

-• a document containing your bank details.
-In the event of a reimbursement, if you wish it to be made to a third-party account, provide a signed proxy indicating your name and address authorising the payments to another account (spell out in full the identity of the third party and include their bank details).
+• A bank account statement (RIB).
+In case of a refund, if you wish the refund to be made to a third party's account, please provide a signed authorization letter in your name and address, allowing the payment to be made to another account (clearly specify the third party's identity and attach their bank details).

-Registration fees can be reimbursed in cases of force majeure (repatriations for health reasons, serious illness with certification, death of a close relative).
+Registration fees can be refunded in cases of force majeure (repatriations for health reasons, serious illness with certification, death of a close relative).
 This must be validated by management at the DEFI.

-You can ask for a reimbursement request form at the secretariat of the DEFI or by email defiuniv-lillefr
+You can ask for a refund request form at the secretariat of the DEFI or by email defiuniv-lillefr

 .